greenelab/lab-website-template/README.md

   Quicker to type and easier to remember than the commands it runs.
   Run like `./start.sh`.

-**Under-the-hood**
+### Under-the-hood files and folders

-Folders and files used internally by Jekyll or other parts the setup.
+Files and folders used internally by Jekyll or other tools in the setup.
 You should never need to touch these.

 - `/_site` - The "compiled" output of the entire Jekyll site.